Degenerative Disc Disease – An Overview

 Another common symptom is numbness and weakness in limbs.
 The tingling sensation can also be felt because a spinal nerve is pinched either by the bone spur or bulging disc.

-Elderly patients experience loss of bladder control, difficulty in keeping balance, handling smaller objects etc. This happens due to the narrowing of spinal canal and compression of nerves and spinal cord.
+Elderly patients experience loss of bladder control, difficulty in keeping balance, handling smaller objects, etc. This happens due to the narrowing of the spinal canal and compression of nerves and spinal cord.
 The nerve function weakens.

 How is degenerative disc disease diagnosed?

 The second step would be to check the range of motion, muscle strength, ease of movement, nerve reflexes, tenderness, and inflammation is any.
 The doctor might also check for fractures or infections.
-Post this the patient is suggested Imaging tests which will identify the level of compression and exact location of damage.
+Post this the patient has suggested Imaging tests that will identify the level of compression and exact location of the damage.

 Treatment for degenerative disc disease